-Before the hearing, the family will be given the opportunity to examine and photocopy any documents Pensacola Housing intends to present at the hearing.
+Before the hearing, the family will be provided copies of, and adequate time to examine any documents Pensacola Housing intends to present at the hearing.
 If Pensacola Housing doesn't make a document available for examination prior to the hearing, it may not rely on the document at the hearing.